 As an editorially independent program of the KFF, KFF Health News’ work and core operations are part of KFF’s general operating budget and are primarily supported through investment returns from KFF’s endowment, as are all of KFF’s major operating programs.
 KFF is a Public Charity and its tax forms are available through Guidestar for The Henry J. Kaiser Family Foundation.
 KFF also receives financial support for KFF Health News from foundations and other partners to expand our work.
 KFF seeks and accepts outside funding only from sources who will not in any way compromise our independence or mission.
 Questions about funders or funding policies can be directed to David Rousseau, KFF Health News’ Publisher.

-Active external funders for KFF Health News for 2023 include the following:
+Active external funders for KFF Health News include the following:

 John Templeton Foundation: KFF Health News general operating support.